-The Public Purpose reservation within the northern portion of the ACNLSP contains the Water Corporation Ocean Outfall Site.
-The outfall site presently contains a single outlet pipe that conveys advanced secondary treated wastewater flows from the WWTP 3.7 km offshore.
-An indicative location of the outfall pipe is provided in Figure 11 below.
+The 'Public Purpose' reservation within the northern portion of the ACVLSP contains the Water Corporation Ocean Outfall Site.
+The Ocean Outfall Site presently contains a single outlet pipe that conveys advanced secondary treated wastewater flows from the WWTP 3.7 km offshore.
+An indicative location of the outfall pipe is provided in Figure 11 over-page.